Dark-ages Reionization and Galaxy Formation Simulation -- XVII. Sizes, angular momenta and morphologies of high redshift galaxies: Model Verification

 The angular momentum retention factor, $j/j_H$, encapsulates how much angular momentum from the dark matter halo is retained by the galaxy as it forms and evolves.
 This can be affected by the many processes that alter the state of the galaxy, such as gas cooling, friction and feedback processes, each of which has a differing effect on the angular momentum of the galaxy, and which may also have dependencies on the galaxy and halo mass.
 The $j/j_H$ ratio gives an insight into the overall effect of these processes on a galaxy.
 We predict a decreasing $j_\ast/j_H$ ratio with decreasing stellar and halo mass, as shown in Figure \ref{AMRatioMass}.
-While our model contains galaxies with a wide range of $j_\ast/j_H$ values, the distribution has a median less than one, with $j_\ast/j_H\simeq 0.6$ at $M_{\textrm{vir}} \simeq 10^{12}M_\odot$ and $M_\ast\simeq 10^{9}$--$10^{10}M_\odot$, and decreases towards lower masses.
+While our model contains galaxies with a wide range of $j_\ast/j_H$ values, the distribution has a median lower than one, with $j_\ast/j_H\simeq 0.5$ at $M_{\textrm{vir}} \simeq 10^{12}M_\odot$ and $M_\ast\simeq 10^{10}M_\odot$.
+The ratio $j_\ast/j_H$ decreases towards lower halo masses, with a less significant decrease observed with stellar mass.
 Our model therefore suggests that the majority of galaxies lose angular momentum as they evolve, since $j_\ast/j_H<1$.

-Our predictions overlap with the confidence intervals of the \citet{Lapi2018} and \citet{Dutton2012} observations. \citet{Lapi2018} predict a decrease in $j_\ast/j_H$ towards lower stellar masses, consistent with our predictions, but in contrast, they predict an increase in $j_\ast/j_H$ towards lower halo masses, before a turn-over at $M_{\textrm{vir}}\simeq 10^{11.5}M_\odot$. \citet{Dutton2012} find no dependence on halo mass. \citet{Fall2018} find $j_\ast/j_H\simeq 1$ for disc galaxies and $\simeq0.1$ for bulges, which are roughly constant over $10^{9.5}\lesssim M_\ast/M_\odot \lesssim10^{11.5}$; our predictions for the entire galaxy sample lie between these two values.
+Our predictions overlap with the confidence intervals of the \citet{Lapi2018} and \citet{Dutton2012} observations. \citet{Lapi2018} predict a decrease in $j_\ast/j_H$ towards lower stellar masses, consistent with our predictions, but in contrast, they predict an increase in $j_\ast/j_H$ towards lower halo masses, before a turn-over at $M_{\textrm{vir}}\simeq 10^{11.5}M_\odot$. \citet{Dutton2012} find that $j_\ast/j_H$ is roughly constant, with only a slight increase with increasing halo mass (we plot the average $j_\ast/j_H$ quoted by \citealt{Dutton2012}, as they provide no functional fit to this relation). \citet{Fall2018} find $j_\ast/j_H\simeq 1$ for disc galaxies and $\simeq0.1$ for bulges, which are roughly constant over $10^{9.5}\lesssim M_\ast/M_\odot \lesssim10^{11.5}$; our predictions for the entire galaxy sample lie between these two values.
 Our results are also consistent with the \citet{Burkert2016} study which found $j_d/j_H=1.0\pm0.6$.
-We make different predictions to previous semi-analytic models, such as \citet{Pedrosa2015}, who find roughly no mass dependence of $j_d/j_H$ in their semi-analytic model, as does Dark SAGE \citep{Stevens2016}, which predicts $j_\ast/j_H=0.4\pm0.29$ for spiral galaxies.
-The FIRE-2 simulation, however, also finds that the ratio of galaxy to halo specific angular momentum increases with stellar mass \citep{ElBadry2017}.